Ethics Experts Find Holes In Trump's Firewall Against Conflicts

 "Donald Trump is managing his affairs in a way that enables, and frankly invites, people and companies and countries to send money his way, through his businesses, in an attempt to influence him and thereby influence U.S. government policy," said Kathleen Clark, who teaches governmental ethics law at Washington University in St. Louis.

-Richard Painter, who served as White House ethics counsel to President George W. Bush, said that foreign governments, U.S. corporate lobbyist and others may choose to do business with the Trump hotel, as well as other businesses, in an effort to curry favor with the White House.
+Richard Painter, who served as White House ethics counsel to President George W. Bush, said that foreign governments, U.S. corporate lobbyists and others may choose to do business with the Trump hotel, as well as other businesses, in an effort to curry favor with the White House.

 Painter says the revocable trust is no solution; only divestment will work.
 "The president does not seem to want to do that, and he's going to have to deal now with the conflicts of interest that come with ownership of these businesses.
 And some of those conflicts are illegal."